danielabar/meblog/src/markdown/rails-slack-app-part1.md

 ![slack app retro open](../images/slack-app-retro-open.png "slack app retro open")

 This is called a slash command.
-See part 2 of this series to learn how to configure this in the Slack and implement it in Rails app.
+See [Part 2](TBD) of this series to learn how to configure this in the Slack and implement it in Rails app.

 ## TODO
 * list my Ruby, Rails versions